lexis-project/lexis-frontend-general/README.md

-# LEXIS client
+# lexis-frontend-general

+This repository contains Lexis portal GUI components for managing workflows, datasets, users and organizations.

+## Acknowledgement
+This code repository is a result / contains results of the LEXIS project.
+The project has received funding from the European Union’s Horizon 2020 Research and Innovation programme (2014-2020) under grant agreement No. 825532.

+## Getting the components to run

-Start by reading lexis-client/README.md
+Start by reading lexis-client/README.md to get everything running.
-To get the stuff running.

 1. Make sure node is installed (using nvm ideally, see https://nodesource.com/blog/installing-node-js-tutorial-using-nvm-on-mac-os-x-and-ubuntu/ for details).
 Node version 14 is recommended.
 2. Ensure your version of npm is recent enough. npm v3.5.2 (Ubuntu 18.04.4 LTS) will not work. npm 6.10.3, 6.14.5 and 6.14.11 are known to work.